History of CUMC Trauma Center

 A lot of people would have died had the trauma center not been established at CUMC, said Dr. Booth.
 "A lot of hospitals were just not set up to take trauma cases."

-In 1993, the Omaha Trauma System was formally announced.
-It's a partnership of Omaha's two academic medical centers, Creighton University Medical Center and the Nebraska Medical Center, and LifeFlight (Life Net), an air ambulance service.
-CUMC and NMC alternate as the primary trauma center, with CUMC receiving and caring for trauma patients four days a week.
+In 1993, the Omaha Trauma System was formally announced a partnership of Omaha's two academic medical centers, Creighton University Medical Center and the Nebraska Medical Center, and LifeFlight (Life Net), an air ambulance service.
+CUMC and NMC shared trauma call.
+In 2014, Nebraska Medical Center, now Nebraska Medicine dissolved this agreement and now both programs operate independently of one another.

 The concept of a trauma center began in Maryland about 1960 when R. Adams Cowley, M.D., opened a trauma unit with two beds.
 In 1968 Dr. Cowley negotiated to have patients brought in by military helicopter.
 He's also credited for setting up an emergency care system that included physicians, nurses, fire departments, ambulance services and law enforcement.